Tanami Road

 The Tanami Road is the most direct route from Alice Springs to the Kimberley, passing through the Tanami Desert.
 Along its route are Yuendumu, the tiny community of Yuelamu, and The Granites gold mine owned by Newmont Mining.
 In the Northern Territory it passes through land owned by the Aboriginal Warlpiri people, and in Western Australia it passes through pastoral land.

-About 20% of the road is bitumen, the remainder is dirt and gravel and, although it is navigable by two-wheel drive vehicles, a four-wheel drive is recommended.
+As of 2013, much of the road was unsealed, with 20% of the road bitumen, and the remainder dirt and gravel.
+Although it is navigable by two-wheel drive vehicles, a four-wheel drive is recommended.
 Some parts of the road are prone to severe corrugations, making for an uncomfortable and slow drive at times.
 In January 2020, the federal government committed $235 million to upgrade and seal the road.
 The Western Australian government committed more than $250 million to sealing its portion of the road in 2022.
+As of July 2025, over 175 km of the unsealed segments of the road has been upgraded, with work continuing in stages.

 The mid-way point, Rabbit Flat, formerly a public roadhouse, was closed indefinitely at the end of 2010, so planning for this journey must take the lack of fuel and supplies into account.
 Tilmouth Well, located 186 km from Alice Springs between Alice Springs and Rabbit Flat, provides fuel service seven days a week.
 Carrying adequate fuel and water supplies is essential.